 This bold bluish teal paint color could be a perfect statement color in a color palette for an eclectic interior design.

-The walls in the bedroom below are painted with Waterloo by Sherwin-Williams.
+bedroom painted with Waterloo by Sherwin-Williams

 Best Blue-Gray Paint Colors